syncfusion-content/maui-docs/MAUI/TimePicker/getting-started.md

 ## Set footer to the Time Picker

-In SfTimePicker control, validation buttons (OK and Cancel) can be customized by setting the [OkButtonText] and [CancelButtonText] property in the [PickerFooterView].
+In the SfTimePicker control, validation buttons (OK and Cancel) can be customized by setting the [OkButtonText] and [CancelButtonText] properties in the [PickerFooterView].
 It allows you to confirm or cancel the selected time.
-The `OkButtonText` can be enabled by using the [ShowOkButton] property in [PickerFooterView].
+The `OkButtonText` can be enabled using the [ShowOkButton] property in the [PickerFooterView].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="3" %}